PyCodes-cloud/Python-Exercises/README.md

 # Python-Projects
-It contains source code of my self made projects!
+Well this repository contains basic python exercises which a python program must solve during journey of learning